strimzi/strimzi.github.io/_posts/2023-10-03-kafka-producer-client-essentials.md

 - Returns `false` for null and specified exceptions, or those that do not implement the `RetriableException` interface.
 - Customizable to include other errors and  implementing retry logic for business level exceptions.

-> By default, Kafka operates with at-least-once message delivery semantics, which means that messages can be delivered more than once in certain scenarios, potentially leading to duplicates.
+> By default, Kafka operates with at-least-once message semantics, which means that messages can be delivered more than once in certain scenarios, potentially leading to duplicates.
 > To avoid this risk, consider enabling transactions in your Kafka producer.
-> Transactions provide stronger guarantees of exactly-once delivery.
+> Transactions provide stronger guarantees of exactly-once semantics.
 > Additionally, you can use the `retries` configuration property to control how many times the producer will retry sending a message before giving up.
 > This setting affects how many times the `retriable` method may return `true` during a message send error.
 > For more information, see the [Strimzi post on transactions](https://strimzi.io/blog/2023/05/03/kafka-transactions/) and the [Strimzi documentation on ordered delivery](https://strimzi.io/docs/operators/latest/deploying#ordered_delivery).